rtcniser/rtcniser.github.io/index.markdown

 <hr>
 <br>
-<p style="text-align: left;">Robotech Club welcomes people from across the scientific society for talking to us if you think your research can you a helping robot.
+<p style="text-align: left;">Robotech Club welcomes people from across the scientific society for talking to us if you think your research needs a helping robot.

 We can help you with automation and artificial intelligence to reduce human labour in your laboratory.
 Contact us today to explore the possibilities.</p>